pyeventsourcing/eventsourcing/docs/topics/features.rst

 of an entity.
 It is also possible to serialize calls to the methods of an entity, but that is out of the scope of this package — if you wish to do that, perhaps something like `Zookeeper <https://zookeeper.apache.org/>`__ might help.

-**Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.
-A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as events.

 **Abstract base classes** — suggest how to structure an event sourced application.
 The library has base classes for application objects, domain entities, entity repositories,